ustream/api-docs/_posts/android/1.0.0/README.md

 private final UstreamPlayerFactory ustreamPlayerFactory = new UstreamPlayerFactory(USTREAM_PLAYER_SDK_KEY, context);
 ```
 This factory can be used to create or retrieve IBM Video Streaming Player instances.
-Ustream Players created for a specific `playerId` will be retained across configuration changes (like orientation change).
+IBM Video Streaming Players created for a specific `playerId` will be retained across configuration changes (like orientation change).
 Requesting a player with the same `playerId` will create a new UstreamPlayer interface, but that interface will
 belong to the same player instance.
 The previous player for the same id must be detached before attaching a new one.